mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 To update Nifty, do five things:

-- *Do your development in a new branch or fork, not the master branch of the repository*
+- *Try to do your development in a new branch or fork, not the master branch of the repository*
-- Before uploading, run the test scripts in the tests directory
+- Before uploading, do a few test data reductions.
 - Pick an appropriate version number; update the setup.py
 - Create a new DIO (zenodo) and update the DOI in the README
 - Commit all changes to GitHub